gauravdalvi2012/Note-It/README.md

-An application to make small Notes and To-Do Lists
+An Android Application to make small Notes and To-Do Lists